Search All News

 Devon Rupley will use the award to collaborate in redesigning the Ready for Major Clinical Year course at the Vagelos College of Physicians and Surgeons.

 Three CUIMC students have already put their naloxone training into action and saved the lives of strangers who had overdosed on opioids.

 Vagelos student Emery Jamerson’19 received the 2018 Dr. David K. McDonogh Scholarship in Ophthalmology/ENT, named for the first black Columbia-trained doctor in New York.

 The man who's changing the future of medical education in America—P. Roy Vagelos, MD’54—shared his inspiration and goals with Columbia Magazine in the diner once owned by his immigrant parents.

 - August 16, 2018

 The 140 members of the Class of 2022 were welcomed into the profession of medicine at Columbia's annual White Coat Ceremony.

 The new program will educate genetic counselors, professionals in high demand yet short supply, to help patients understand and manage their genetic health in the era of precision medicine.

 Three Vagelos P&S medical students have been awarded year-long biomedical research fellowships from the Howard Hughes Medical Institute.

-The Columbia Academy of Clinical Excellence inducted P&S clinical faculty members recognized for outstanding patient care.
+The Academy of Clinical Excellence at the Columbia University Vagelos College of Physicians and Surgeons inducted its second class of clinical faculty members recognized for outstanding patient care.